-I had a recent experience with Kiwi, my green cheek conure.
-She flew to the floor just when I was feeding my dogs and may have gotten stepped on.
-I wasn’t sure since I picked her up really fast.
-But, on Saturday morning, Kiwi what's not herself.
+I recently encountered Kiwi, my green-cheek cub.
+She flew to the floor just as I was feeding my dogs and may or may not have tripped over something.
+Not sure since I picked her up really fast.
+But Saturday morning, Kiwi isn't herself.
 She showed some of the signs that I described above.

-Now, know, that I live around Denver, CO.
-You'd think that there would be an easily accessible emergency exotic that available on the weekends.
-Let me tell you that it wasn't that easy to find one!
-Knowing how to care for your ill or injured pet on “off hours” is very important!
+Now you guys know I live in Denver, CO.
+So you'd think there would be an emergency exotic vet on the weekend.
+Let me tell you it wasn’t so easy to find one!
+Knowing how to care for your sick or injured pet during “off-hours” is very important!
 Kiwi is fine.
-She wasn’t injured.
-But, I’m glad that I checked it out.
+She wasn’t hurt.
+But, I’m glad I had checked her out.

-It's very important to learn how to stabilize a sick or injured bird quickly before you transport it to the Veterinary Clinic.
-That’s where a bird hospital cage comes in.
+It's extremely important to learn how to rapidly stabilize a sick or injured bird before transporting them to the veterinary clinic.
+This is where a bird hospital cage comes in.

 I described earlier how birds tend to go downhill really quickly.
 That's why it's important to have some equipment on hand that will help you quickly stabilize your bird.